arq5x/poretools/docs/content/installation.rst

 MinKNOW installs the Anaconda distribution of Python, which means that h5py is already installed.

-To install poretools, download the ZIP file from Github, or clone via Github for Windows.

 The only additional dependency that is required is rpy2 and R.

 Download rpy2 from the pre-built binary page at: <http://www.lfd.uci.edu/~gohlke/pythonlibs/>.
 You want the version for Python 2.7 on 64-bit Windows.
 Run the installer.